Skip to main content

 Speech Recognition (ASR)

-Speech Recognition (ASR, Automatic Speech Recognition) converts user's speech into text.
-This project supports the implementation of multiple speech recognition models.
+Speech Recognition (ASR, Automatic Speech Recognition) converts user speech to text.
+This project supports multiple speech recognition model implementations.

 Here are the speech recognition options you can choose from: